Traditional climbing: Description

-Climber leading a traditional climbing route, attempting to insert a nut for climbing protection.
+Climber leading a traditional climbing route, attempting to insert a nut for their climbing protection.

-Traditional climbing is a form of free climbing (i.e. no artificial or mechanical device can be used to aid progression, unlike with aid climbing), which is performed in pairs where the lead climber places removable climbing protection into the route while ascending.
-After the lead climber has reached the top, the second climber (or belayer) removes this temporary climbing protection while climbing the route.
-Some consider the hammering in of pitons while climbing the route, as long as they are only for climbing protection and not to aid progression, to also be traditional climbing.
+Traditional climbing is a form of free climbing, which means that no artificial or mechanical devices can be used to aid progression, unlike with aid climbing.
+It is performed in 'lead climbing pairs' where the lead climber places removable and temporary climbing protection into the climbing route while they are ascending.

+After the lead climber has reached the top, the second climber—or belayer—removes this temporary climbing protection as they climb the route.
+Some consider the hammering in of pitons while climbing the route—as long as they are only for climbing protection and not to aid progression—to also be traditional climbing, but this is not universally accepted, and is against the ethos of clean climbing to which traditional climbing is closely related.